SitronNO/k8s-n00b/README.md

 - [x] Create a webapp using Redis
 - [x] Create Docker images for amd64 and armv7 and upload to Docker Hub
-- [ ] Create Kubernetes Pod files for webapp and Redis and deploy to Cluster
+- [x] Create Kubernetes Pod files for webapp and Redis and deploy to Cluster
-- [ ] Create Kubernetes Service file for Redis and verify
+- [x] Create Kubernetes Service file for Redis and verify
 - [ ] Create Kubernetes Deployment for all above
+- [ ] Update `redishello` to print name of Redis-server and preform rolling update
 - [ ] Create persistent storge (NFS) for Kubernetes Cluster
 - [ ] Create PersistentVolumeClaim for Redis to use PV
 - [ ] Verifiy PVC and PV actually works :-)
 - [ ] Create a dev-user with access only to webapp and redis
+- [ ] Expose it via ingress/træfik